muzammil-55/muzammil-55/README.md

-Hi there 👋
+<h1 align="center">Hi there 👋, I'm Muzammil Khan!</h1>
-I'm Muzammil Khan, a Full-Stack MERN Developer and Machine Learning Enthusiast.
+<h3 align="center">A Passionate MERN Stack Developer and Machine Learning Enthusiast</h3>
-I'm passionate about building impactful and user-friendly web applications.
-With a strong foundation in the MERN stack and a keen interest in machine learning, I love tackling complex problems and creating elegant solutions.
-I'm always looking to learn new technologies and grow as a developer.

-💻 What I'm Currently Working On
-Building a new project using Next.js and TypeScript.

-Learning more about data visualization with D3.js.

-Contributing to open-source projects.
+:wave: About Me
+I'm a full-stack developer with a strong focus on the MERN stack (MongoDB, Express, React, Node.js).
+I love bringing ideas to life through code, from the initial design to the final deployment.
+My journey in technology has also led me to explore the fascinating world of machine learning, where I enjoy building models and finding new ways to apply data science principles.

+🔭 I’m currently working on a full-stack e-commerce platform with real-time features.

+🌱 I’m always learning and building with Next.js, TypeScript, and Python.

+💬 Ask me about anything related to React, Node.js, or machine learning.

+⚡ Fun fact: I'm a huge fan of video games and sci-fi movies.

-🛠️ My Tech Stack
+:hammer_and_wrench: My Skills & Tech Stack
 Category

 Technologies & Tools